jasoncala/HistoryManager/README.md

 # HistoryManager
-Chrome extension that manages history by automatically deleting urls related to blacklisted keywords
+Chrome extension that manages history by automatically deleting urls related to user given blacklisted keywords

 - Still needs to be styled